knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Every website needs to be [responsive](https://en.wikipedia.org/wiki/Responsive_web_design)[^1], every website needs to be [accessible](https://en.wikipedia.org/wiki/Web_accessibility)[^2], every website needs to use [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_Enhancement)[^3].

-1. Every stakeholder is a team member and every team member is a stakeholder.
+1. Every stakeholder is a team member and every team member is a stakeholder.[^4]

 	* Exception: Usability tests should, ideally, be conducted and summarized by people completely separate from the rest of the team, to avoid bias.

-		If the team members are the ones conducting usability tests, every effort should be made to avoid bias in testing.[^4]
+		If the team members are the ones conducting usability tests, every effort should be made to avoid bias in testing.[^5]

 1. Involve all stakeholders at every step of the project, every meeting, and every decision point.
 Everybody should have the *opportunity* to participate.